hashicorp/terraform-provider-aws/website/docs/index.html.markdown

   virtual hosted bucket addressing, `http://BUCKET.s3.amazonaws.com/KEY`, when possible.
 Specific to the Amazon S3 service.

+* `decode_authorization_messages` - (Optional) Set this to `true` to enable automatic decoding of any encoded authorization message errors using the `sts:DecodeAuthorizationMessage` API; requires that the effective user/role has permissions to `sts:DecodeAuthorizationMessage` on resource `*`.

 The nested `assume_role` block supports the following:

 * `role_arn` - (Required) The ARN of the role to assume.